The Way of Being

 What are those sources?
 Here is a system of sources to intellectual conservatism

 1. Insistence on absolute proof.
 There are few realms of knowledge where there is such proof.
 An Einstein quote “as far as … mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality”.
-Our education tends to instill a trust in proof and proof alone; it is important but there is often too much of it.
+Our education tends to instill a trust in proof and proof alone; proof is important but insistence on action only where there is absolute proof may be crippling.
 If knowledge of reality is not certain, then to wait for absolute certainty is limiting.
 The optimal is certainty as appropriate; and in some cases that means taking a risk based on appropriate levels of certainty.